-After a record-breaking premiere at the Sydney Opera House in 2016 we are proud to be bringing the recreation of the 1956 Broadway production of My Fair Lady to Sydney’s Capitol Theatre in 2017.
+After a record-breaking premiere at the Sydney Opera House in 2016, the recreation of the 1956 Broadway production My Fair Lady returns to Sydney for an encore season at the Capitol Theatre.

 After many conversations the idea was broached about recreating the original production in its entirety.
 The challenge we had was establishing what remained of ground plans, the costume and set designs and the original creative team and cast.